Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

 "I feel fine, Babulya."

-Klavdiya held the scripts in her hand, trying to fathom what secrets the numbers held.
+Klavdiya held the scripts in her hand, wearing an inquisitive expression of trying to fathom the scores.

 "One more station," she informed her granddaughter.
 "Then we can talk."

 Gwen stepped into the chambered mechanism of a machine that resembled a chest-compression trainer.
-She grasped both handles, allowed the circuitry of the device to connect with her own conduits, then channelled her Shield.
+She grasped both handles and connected the device's mana circuitry with her conduits.

 As before, she imagined herself pushing the mana in her body outward.
-Within her body, Astral forces poured from the aether, gushing through her mana channels.
-The free-floating mote of Divination entered, then quickly dissipated into her Astral Body.
+Astral forces poured from the aether within her body, streaming through her mana channels.
+A free-floating mote of Divination entered, then quickly dissipated into her Astral Body.

 The indicator rose and fell until it reached equilibrium.